Next: version_array2d, Previous: varset, Up: Top [Contents]

 :- func from_list(list(T)) = version_array(T).

-% from_reverse_list(Xs) returns an array constructed from the items in the
+% Returns an array constructed from the reverse of Items.

 %